Welcome to the School of Arts & Humanities

 The School of Arts & Humanities was formed in 1989 following the amalgamation of the former faculties of Arts, Music, and Theology.
 Since then, we have built upon our strong traditional roots with distinctive subjects in decline elsewhere such as Hellenic Studies, Portuguese Studies and Medieval Studies as well as emerging disciplines such as Culture, Media & Creative Industries, Digital Humanities, Film and Queer Studies.

-The Head of School is Professor Simon Gaunt
+The Head of School is Professor Russell Goulbourne

-, who took over from Professor Jan Palmowski in 2013.
+, who took over from Professor Simon Gaunt in 2014.

 In addition to building upon our successes in research and teaching, we want to develop our partnerships with other world-class universities internationally and our engagement with the arts sector.
 We already enjoy close relationships with the University of North Carolina (Chapel Hill), with whose staff we co-supervise PhD students and offer joint degrees with Georgetown, the Humboldt University and Stuttgart University.